Bodhi1111/stellar-connect/docs/prd.md

 • Establish foundation for scaling from 2 to 7+ specialized CrewAI agents as value is proven

 ### Background Context
-Stellar Connect addresses the critical inefficiency in trust and estate planning sales operations where advisors spend 40% of their time on administrative tasks instead of selling.
-With 700+ unprocessed transcripts containing valuable sales intelligence and 3,900+ Notion records that cannot be effectively queried, the current workflow creates a compound opportunity cost - missing revenue-generating patterns, viral content opportunities, and delayed client engagement.
-The platform leverages local LLMs (Mistral-7B with MLX optimization), PostgreSQL for structured data, and CrewAI agent orchestration to create a privacy-first intelligence system that runs entirely on the M2 Max MacBook, ensuring complete data security for sensitive estate planning information.
+Stellar Connect addresses the critical inefficiency in sales operations where revenue teams spend 40% of their time on administrative tasks instead of selling and strategic planning.
+With 700+ unprocessed sales call transcripts containing valuable revenue intelligence and 3,900+ Notion records that cannot be effectively queried, the current workflow creates a compound opportunity cost - missing revenue-generating patterns, competitive insights, and delayed deal progression.
+The platform leverages local LLMs (Mistral-7B with MLX optimization), PostgreSQL for structured data, and CrewAI agent orchestration to create a privacy-first sales intelligence system that runs entirely on the M2 Max MacBook, ensuring complete data security for sensitive sales and customer information while providing CRO-level strategic insights.

 ### Change Log
 | Date | Version | Description | Author |